Kidev/EchoWiki/README.md

 ## Asset Import

 If enabled, users select their game folder.
 The app auto-detects the engine, extracts assets entirely in the browser, and stores them in IndexedDB.
 Nothing is uploaded.
+During import a progress bar shows a live status under the percentage (detecting the engine, the running count of extracted assets, then how many are being saved), so a large archive that sits near a percentage still makes its ongoing work visible.

 If no game is configured, EchoWiki runs as a plain wiki: there is no "Import game" prompt, no asset browser, and no echo links.
 The app works entirely as a collaborative Markdown wiki without any of the asset machinery.